-3.2 Distortion caused by the muon
+3.2.
+Distortion caused by the muon

-As stated in subsection 3.1, the methods for finding the muon stopping sites generate a set of muonated crystalline structures.
+As stated in section 3.1, the methods for finding the muon stopping sites generate a set of muonated crystalline structures.
 DFT geometry relaxations are performed on these structures, and the muon and its nearby atoms in the supercell are allowed to relax.
 Hence, together with the mon stopping site, one also obtains the effect of the presence of the muon on nearby atoms and ions.
-For example, consider the compound sodium fluoride (NaF) which adopts the cubic NaCl crystal structure, a face-centered cubic lattice with a two-atom basis [with Na+ at (0,0,0) and F- at $(0,0,\frac{1}{2})$] and lattice parameter a=0.559 nm, so that the nearest fluorine-fluorine distance is $a/\sqrt{2}=0.395$ nm.
-The muon implants at $(0,\frac{1}{4},\frac{1}{4})$, as shown in Fig. 1, and pulls in the two nearest fluorine ions towards itself, so that the muon-fluorine distance is 0.120 nm [10], close to the hydrogen-fluorine distance 0.114 nm in the bifluoride ion [21].
-This means that the fluorine-fluorine distance (along the direction through the muon) is now 0.240 nm, substantially lower than the equilibrium value $a/\sqrt{2}=0.395$ nm.
-The nearest sodium cations are similarly pushed away from the muon, resulting in a sodium-sodium distance (along the direction through the muon) of 0.462 nm, substantially higher than the equilibrium value $a/\sqrt{2}=0.395$ nm.
+For example, consider the compound sodium fluoride (NaF) which adopts the cubic NaCl crystal structure, a face-centered cubic lattice with a two-atom basis (with Na+ at (0,0,0) and F- at (0,0, $\frac{1}{2}$)) and lattice parameter a = 0.559 nm, so that the nearest fluorine-fluorine distance is $a/\sqrt{2} = 0.395$ nm.
+The muon implants at $(0, \frac{1}{4}, \frac{1}{4})$, as shown in figure 1, and pulls in the two nearest fluorine distance 0.114 nm in the bifluoride ion [21].
+This means that the fluorine-fluorine distance (along the direction through the muon) is now 0.240 nm, substantially lower than the equilibrium value $a/\sqrt{2} = 0.395$ nm.
+The nearest sodium cations are similarly pushed away from the muon, resulting in a sodium-sodium distance (along the direction through the muon) of 0.462 nm, substantially higher than the equilibrium value $a/\sqrt{2} = 0.395$ nm.
 The distortive effect of the muon has the greatest effect on the nearest ions, and the effect decreases sharply as you consider more distant ions which are hardly affected by the presence of the muon.